w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to support assessment.

-* Practical &mdash; Students define mouse, keyboard, and tactile interactions for menus. for example how to open, navigate, activate, and close such menus using the mouse, keyboard, and touch.
+* Practical &mdash; Students define mouse, keyboard, and tactile interactions for menus. for example, how to open, navigate, activate, and close such menus using the mouse, keyboard, and touch.
 Assess how students understand the need for different interaction patterns based on the input method in use.
 * Practical &mdash; Present students with different menu states, such as expanded, collapsed, open, and closed, and ask them to provide visual cues to distinguish them from one another.
 Assess how students communicate visually the state of menus and menu items.

 {% include excol.html type="end" %}